duckietown/duckietown-shell-commands/README.md

     $ dts docs clean
     $ dts docs build

-## Authenticate a Duckietown Token

-Run the command `dts tok set` to set the Duckietown authentication token:

-    $ dts tok set

-Instructions will guide you and you will be prompted for the token.

-If you already know the token, then you can use:

-    $ dts tok set dt1-YOUR-TOKEN

 ### Verifying that a token is valid

 To verify that a token is valid, you can use: